cfreer/PerfectTeam/reports/weekly_status_report_6.md

 - Continue improving UI for games, teams, and player pages (Aaron)

 ### Progress and Issues
 We improved the backend this week to have an endpoint for getting players' stats by name and functionality for the suggested players feature.
-We also fixed the typos in the player database and added URLs to their profile pictures, so we can have images.
+We also fixed the typos in the player database and added URLs to their profile pictures so that we can have images.
+We improved the interactions on the Create Team page on the frontend by adding a clear button that allows users to remove all 12 players in a team.
+We also fixed the search bar to clear once the player clicks on the Add Player button.
+We are currently having trouble getting live game data for our Games page.
+We found an API that can return the game data for the day and are trying to figure out the best way to utilize the information returned by the API.

 ### Plans and Goals
 - Peer review another project (everyone)
 - Add support for player profile pictures in the frontend (Aaron & Amanda)
+- Add suggested players from teams feature to the Create Team page (Amanda)
+- Continue working on adding live game data to the Games page (Aaron)

 ## Team Member Contributions
 ### 1. Aaron